alchemy-color/color-negative-inversion/README.md

 * Run the "🜃 2.
 Load density balance script" action.
 This action prompt you to load the `density balance.js` script.
 File>Scripts>Browse>`density balance.js`.
 You can add an extra step that records the loading of the script from your local storage.
 * It's worth experimenting with different neutral points, especially from other photographs in the same roll.
 Load other images as a background layer and repeat these steps if you encounter dramatic shifts in white balance.
 Create a contact sheet to experiment with more than one photograph at once.
 * Run the "🜃 3.
 Negative reversal" action.
 This action prompt you to load the template containing all the layers necessary for the inversion.
 You can add an extra step that records the loading of the template from your local storage.
-* If you encounter a message about profile missmatching, select "Use the embeded profile (instead of the working space)"
+* If you encounter a message about profile mismatching, select "Use the embedded profile (instead of the working space)"

 <img width="420" alt="Screenshot 2024-09-25 at 16 57 09" src="https://github.com/user-attachments/assets/c3fc269f-9711-44bb-a368-da2da82a8420">